NI police officer carried on bonnet of car for 30 metres in 'horrific incident'

 The Audi has since been found in the Shantallow area and seized.

-Police are appealing for information and want to hear from witnesses and those with dash cam or mobile phone footage.
+Police appealed for information and want to hear from witnesses and those with dash cam or mobile phone footage.
 Call 101, quoting reference number 692 of May 2 2022.

 Subscribe or register today to discover more from DonegalLive.ie